johannesbottcher/MDT-Quick-Manual/README.md

 ## Dealing with unnumbered chapters and sections

-The template provides `addchap*{The title of your unnumbered chapter}` to typeset unnumbered chapters.
-If you want an additional entry in the table of contents, remove the asterisk.
+The template provides `\addchap*{The title of your unnumbered chapter}` to typeset unnumbered chapters.
+If you want an additional entry in the table of contents and properly set headers, remove the asterisk.
+The same mechanism is provided for
-The same mechanism is provided for sections: `\addsec{Title}` adds an unnumbered section with an according entry in the table of contents.
+sections: `\addsec{Title}` adds an unnumbered section with an according entry in the table of contents.

 ## I want to customize the template to my needs, what to do?